 hospitals now measure renin activity with the renin direct immunoassay, which

 measures the amount of renin in the blood.
 A plasma renin activity (PRA) test

-measures an enzyme called angiotensin I rather than renin itself.
+measures the production of a hormone called angiotensin I rather than renin itself.
 A renin

 direct immunoassay is easier to do and can generally be done instead of the PRA

 test.
-However, in some situations (such as pregnancy), PRA results may be more
+But in some situations (such as pregnancy), PRA results may be more

 accurate than the renin direct immunoassay.